logdna/setup-chain-node/README.md

 property in the constructor which is an `Object` holding name / asnyc function parings

 The base class provides a set default actions which you can choose to include.
-Each action should be exposed via a builder function that queues a task.
+Each action will be exposed via a builder function that queues a task.

 ```javascript
 const SetupChain = require('@answerbook/logdna-test-setup-chain')